 Our Mission

-The Hudson Valley Tenants Union was created in 2025 by tenants and organizers from the Stony Run Tenants Union in Kingston, New York.
-We train tenants in both Kingston and throughout the Hudson Valley to use new protections to build their own Tenant Associations.
+The Hudson Valley Tenants Union was created in 2025 by tenants and organizers dedicated to using tenant protections to build real working class power.
+We train tenants throughout the Hudson Valley to use new protections to build their own Tenant Associations and shift the balance of power away from landlords.

 Our Story